axaysd/portfolioagent5/README.md

 # 📊 Portfolio Management Assistant

-A powerful AI-powered portfolio management tool that helps you build, analyze, and manage your investment portfolio through natural language conversations.
+Built this tool (POC) for investment firms that sell model portfolios for easier and smarter onboarding of assets.

 ## ✨ Features